Adolfo Casais Monteiro

-Adolfo Vítor Casais Monteiro (Porto, Portugal, 4 July 1908 - São Paulo, Brasil, 23 July 1972) was a Portuguese essayist, poet and writer.
+Adolfo Victor Casais Monteiro (4 July 1908 – 23 July 1972) was a Portuguese essayist, poet and writer.

 Biography

-Casais Monteiro graduated in History and Philosophy at University of Porto (Faculdade de Letras), where he was colleague of Agostinho da Silva and Delfim Santos, in 1933.
-At Porto he started as a high school teacher at Liceu Rodrigues de Freitas, until he was prevented from teaching by the government dictatorship in 1937.
-He would eventually go into exile in Brasil in 1954 for the same reasons.
+Casais Monteiro was born on 4 July 1908 in Porto.
+He graduated in History and Philosophy at University of Porto (Faculty of Arts), where he was colleague of Agostinho da Silva and Delfim Santos, in 1933.
+In Porto he started as a high school teacher at Liceu Rodrigues de Freitas, until he was prevented from teaching by the government dictatorship in 1937.
+He would eventually go into exile in Brazil in 1954 for the same reasons.